19hours/sg-statutes/Acts/Registered Designs Act.md

 (b) receive evidence on oath, whether orally or otherwise; and

-(c) require the production of documents or articles.
+(c) require the production of documents, articles or devices for projecting non‑physical products.

+[Act 29 of 2017 wef 30/10/2017]

 [Patents 1995 Ed., s.
 8]